 If you did not receive a 1095, we must ask you a number of additional questions about insurance coverage so that we can help you avoid any penalties for failure to have health insurance.

-2018 is the last year of the Mandate requiring coverage or penalty's can be assessed.
-Beginning in 2019 there will no longer be a requirement for Health Insurance.
+2019 is the last year of the Mandate requiring coverage or penalty's can be assessed.
+So there will no longer be a requirement for Health Insurance, hence no penalty.

 Child Tax Credit (CTC) is $2,000. per dependent child under age 17. $1,400. can now be refundable.